Teaching

 The most influential professors in my life have been synergistic educators.
 Synergy can be defined as the interaction or cooperation of two or more agents to produce a combined effect greater than the sum of their separate effects.
 Three interacting constructs create a synergistic learning environment: (1) Professor Enthusiasm, (2) Student Engagement, and (3) Directed Assessment.

 Great professors are excited to introduce and explicate course material.
-Educators must enjoy not only presenting scientific knowledge but also adding to its accumulation.
+Educators must enjoy presenting scientific knowledge and adding to its accumulation.
 Enthusiasm can inspire students and activate the engagement construct necessary for synergy.

 Student engagement is vital for an interactive classroom.
 Engaged students are highly motivated to learn, interested in the material, and think critically about important concepts.

-A highly enthusiastic professor, engaged students, and adequate assessments combine to produce optimal learning.
+A highly enthusiastic professor engages students, and adequate assessments are combined to produce optimal learning.
 I have designed my classes to meet a synergistic learning environment’s functional requirements, emphasizing the scientific method.

 Read more about my Teaching Philosophy.

-Note: These are sample syllabi from current and past courses.
+Note: These are sample syllabi from past courses.
 They are not intended to guide current or future classes and have been subject to extensive changes.